 Well, Shark reckon they’ve improved the ‘autoseal’ visor system and revised the aerodynamics on the new helmet: all with a view to make the Skwal 2 both more stable and quieter.

-Don’t expect to ride in a Skwal 2 without ear plugs (same goes for any helmet if you’re doing anything more than a handful of urban, low speed miles), but hopefully that means it’s an improvement over the old Skwal.
+But don’t expect to ride in a Skwal 2 without ear plugs (obviously, the same goes for any helmet if you’re doing anything more than a handful of urban, low speed miles).

 The Skwal 2 has a single chin vent and a single forehead vent operated by a small slider.